-5.0 Research & Development
+(v) Research & Development

-Research and new product development ("R&D") was confined to the development of pillow plate cooling and heating systems for water in this past year.

-Detailed engineering and product improvement of DOAS and dehumidification solutions continued but no new research, products or systems were introduced during the year.
+Research and new product development ("R&D") has almost ceased.
+Detailed engineering and product improvement of DOAS and dehumidification solutions continue but there was no new R&D during the year.

 These product improvements focused on energy efficient and close control space temperature and humidity systems with emphasis on intelligent controls and programming.